George Anthony: Casey Anthony’s Father Reacts To Her Interview With AP

 Casey Anthony, the woman who was acquitted of murdering her daughter Caylee Anthony in 2011, spoke about the case for the first time during an interview with the Associated Press, and her father George Anthony wasn’t thrilled about what she had to say.

-Caylee Anthony, who was two years old at the time of her murder, was reportedly last seen on June 16, 2008, but she wasn’t reported missing until the following month.
-At the time, Casey reportedly said that her daughter had been taken by the babysitter, however that later turned out to be one of Casey’s many lies.
+Caylee Anthony, who was 2-years-old at the time of her murder, was reportedly last seen on June 16, 2008, but she wasn’t reported missing until the following month.
+At the time, Casey reportedly said that her daughter had been taken by the babysitter; however, that later turned out to be one of Casey’s many lies.

 Casey Anthony on life after acquittal: ‘I sleep pretty good at night’ https://t.co/KlnW5wx4gH pic.twitter.com/yq12nBAEWM